Favourited 143 times

-Greetings!
 We are a small farm looking to expand our fruit, vegetable, and flower garden, greenhouse, and other growing systems to pursue sustainable agriculture.
 We are seeking self motivated helpers for a free internship on our historic farm, located in the scenic village of Parshallville, Michigan.
-Permanent residents here include Tammy, Shelby, and Chad-- but we often have volunteers, family, friends, and hired workers at the farm as well, forming a small community of people working toward a common goal.
+Permanent residents here include Shelby and Trevor-- but we often have volunteers, family, friends, and hired workers at the farm as well, forming a small community of people working toward a common goal.
 We're a group of friendly, open minded people growing toward an earth-friendly farm that can nourish our local community.
 We want to learn from travelers with new energy and perspectives, and we welcome individual travelers or groups of friends or family who want to share a bit of themselves here and learn what we do.

 We would love to host volunteers who want to learn about our farm and bring new, bright perspectives to our projects.
 We are looking for volunteers of any background and experience level who are adaptable, communicative, and curious to discover what they can do for our farm and what we can do for them!